GENERAL GROUND RULES

 to pick out the equivalent pairs.
 For help in recognizing equivalent

-sentences, print out a copy of the file Some handy
+sentences, print out a copy of the file Some useful

-A number of questions will test your understanding of concepts such
+Some questions will test your understanding of concepts such as the

-not be adequate you will need to understand the concepts and
+you will need to understand the concepts and how they are interrelated.

 time to put your study to work.
 Take the practice

-quiz on logical theory.
-If you find that you can't read all of the
+quiz on theory, equivalence, and translation.
+If you find that you cant read all of the

 logical symbols on the quiz, you may need to add a font to your computer.